programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 In the second part of the lesson, we extend this approach by using [Llama Extract](https://www.llamaindex.ai/llamaextract) to derive structured metadata from catalogue fields that do not store it explicitly.
 This adds an additional layer of richness to the network, enabling us to surface connections and stories that existing metadata alone cannot tell.

 The hope for this lesson is not just to show creative ways library data can be displayed, but how a librarian or researcher could utlilise network analysis on their own collection data for practical collection development tasks in the daily work.
+This lesson may be particularly helpful for librarians interested in demonstrating the value of their collections to audiences who might not typically interact with catalogue metadata.

 ### Method or tool
 The method for this data exploration is network analysis, the visualisation of relationships between data points.
 In a network, individual entities are represented as nodes, while the connections between them are represented as edges, allowing patterns of association and clustering to become visible.
 As a research skill, network analysis helps scholars move beyond isolated records to examine how individual data points are connected within a larger system.The network analysis visualisations created here are interactive and meant to be manipulated by the user to dive deeper into the data, which are library records.